BYTESHAUS/read-write/README+/pencraft/README+/tips-tech_docu.md

 ### Pictograms / emojis

-Small images are smart helpers to annotate, navigate, and focus unless heavily overused.
+Small images are smart helpers to annotate, navigate, and focus, unless heavily overused.
 They may apply to everything - text, solution items (folders and filenames), and even program output (UTF-8 glyphs to rescue).

 A team should limit them to a subset<sup>🍋</sup>, define the exact meaning of most, and put some on a blacklist (for ambiguity or cultural issues).